thinkjs/www.thinkjs.org/view/en/doc/2.0/adapter_session.md

 };
 ```

-`Note`：The framework supports adaptor configurate from  version `2.0.6`.
+`Note`：The framework supports adaptor configuration from the version `2.0.6`.

 This [configuration](./config.html#cookie) is about Cookie.